rbrt-weiler/xmc-nbi-genericnbiclient-go/README.md

 <pre>
 Available options:
-  -clientid string
-    	Client ID for OAuth2
-  -clientsecret string
-    	Client Secret for OAuth2
+  -basicauth
+        Use HTTP Basic Auth instead of OAuth
   -host string
         XMC Hostname / IP
-  -httptimeout uint
-    	Timeout for HTTP(S) connections (default 5)
   -insecurehttps
         Do not validate HTTPS certificates
   -nohttps
         Use HTTP instead of HTTPS
-  -password string
-    	Password for HTTP auth
   -path string
         Path where XMC is reachable
   -port uint
         HTTP port where XMC is listening (default 8443) -query string
-    	GraphQL query to send to XMC (default "query { network { devices { up ip sysName nickName } } }") -username string
+        GraphQL query to send to XMC (default "query { network { devices { up ip sysName nickName } } }") -secret string
+        Client Secret (OAuth) or password (Basic Auth) for authentication -timeout uint
-    	Username for HTTP auth (default "admin")
+        Timeout for HTTP(S) connections (default 5)
-  -version
+  -userid string
+        Client ID (OAuth) or username (Basic Auth) for authentication -version
         Print version information and exit

-OAuth2 will be preferred over username/password.

 All options that take a value can be set via environment variables:
   XMCHOST       -->  -host
   XMCPORT       -->  -port
   XMCPATH       -->  -path
+  XMCTIMEOUT    -->  -timeout
   XMCNOHTTPS    -->  -nohttps
   XMCINSECURE   -->  -insecurehttps
-  XMCTIMEOUT       -->  -httptimeout
-  XMCCLIENTID      -->  -clientid
-  XMCCLIENTSECRET  -->  -clientsecret
+  XMCUSERID     -->  -userid
-  XMCUSERNAME      -->  -username
+  XMCSECRET     -->  -secret
-  XMCPASSWORD      -->  -password
+  XMCBASICAUTH  -->  -basicauth
   XMCQUERY      -->  -query
 </pre>

 ## Authentication

-GenericNbiClient supports two methods of authentication: HTTP Basic Auth and OAuth2.
+GenericNbiClient supports two methods of authentication: OAuth2 and HTTP Basic Auth.

+* OAuth2: To use OAuth2, provide the parameters `userid` and `secret`.
+GenericNbiClient will attempt to obtain a OAuth2 token from XMC with the supplied credentials and, if successful, submit only that token with each API request as part of the HTTP header.
-  * HTTP Basic Auth: To use HTTP Basic Auth, provide the parameters `username` and `password`.
+* HTTP Basic Auth: To use HTTP Basic Auth, provide the parameters `userid` and `secret` as well as `basicauth`.
 GenericNbiClient will transmit the supplied credentials with each API request as part of the HTTP request header.
-  * OAuth2: To use OAuth2, provide the parameters `clientid` and `clientsecret`.
-GenericNbiClient will attempt to obtain a OAuth2 token from XMC with the supplied credentials and, if successful, submit only that token with each API request as part of the HTTP header.

 As all interactions between GenericNbiClient and XMC are secured with HTTPS by default both methods should be safe for transmission over networks.
 It is strongly recommended to use OAuth2 though.
 Should the credentials ever be compromised, for example when using them on the CLI on a shared workstation, remediation will be much easier with OAuth2.
 When using unencrypted HTTP transfer (`nohttps`), Basic Auth should never be used.